jw4hv/metamorph/README.md

 ## Introduction

 Here is a overview of our entire model.
 Image segmentation: i).
 We first input a pair of images into a segmentation network, and apply predicted labels onto images to mask out the appearance change.
 Image registration: ii).
 We then input a pair of images (with masked-out appearance change) to the registration network and predict a piecewise velocity field, integrate geodesic constraints, and produce a deformed image and transformation-propagated segmentation.
 The deformed images and labels are circulated into the segmentation network as augmented data (more advanced augmentation strategies will be served as optional choices).
-We adopt jointly learning for both models.
+We adopt joint learning for both models.

 ## Installation